 By train – Take Central Coast & Newcastle Line train services from Sydney to Newcastle and Hunter Line train services from Newcastle to the Hunter Valley town.

-With a day tour – Book Hunter Valley tours from Sydney and enjoy the surrounding without the hazel of traffic.
+With a day tour – Book Hunter Valley tours from Sydney and enjoy the surroundings without the hassle of traffic.

 Wrapping it up

-Hunter Valley Gardens display the most extensive garden in the Southern Hemisphere.
+Hunter Valley Gardens displays the most extensive garden in the Southern Hemisphere.
 Wherever you decide to visit first, you will be swiped away with beautiful scenic views.
-Either go on a leisurely walk or dine in a restaurant or go shopping, the spectacular Hunter Valley Gardens will never disappoint you.
+Either go on a leisurely walk dine in a restaurant or go shopping, the spectacular Hunter Valley Gardens will never disappoint you.